-• This spacious home exists in its original beauty with the finest woods, windows, and other material that could be found in the early 1900s.
-The porch and interior balisters are “bottle” design.
-An arched fireplace is balanced with an arch over the solid wood stairs leading up to the bedrooms.
-The large bay window is the perfect setting for a grand piano.
+Built in 1908 by renowned Spokane architect, George Keith, who designed many of eastern Washington’s fine homes and buildings that are on the National Historic Register.
+This home retains its original beauty with the finest woods, original glass, and other materials of the highest quality that could be found at the turn of the century.
+The porch and interior balusters are “bottle” design.
+An arched fireplace is balanced with an arch over the stairs leading up the bedrooms.
+The large bay window near the fireplace is the perfect setting for a grand piano.

-• Coeur d’Alene has very few of its grand old homes remaining.
+This home is on the edge of a historic neighborhood along a tree-lined street.
+Coeur d’Alene has very few of its grand old homes remaining.
 Losing it would be a loss for the entire community.
 The pressure from developers to demolish this home is great.